Good for the Environment and Your Bottom Line

 What Are Digestate Dryers?

 These machines use heat to evaporate the water in animal and food waste, reducing the volume.
 Dried digestate can be pelleted or granulated for easier storage and transport.
-Anerobic digestion has gained in popularity due to the generation of biofuel that can reduce dependence on natural gas.
-However, many companies that use anerobic digesters fail to profit on the digestate.
+Anaerobic digestion has gained in popularity due to the generation of biofuel that can reduce dependence on natural gas.
+However, many companies that use anaerobic digesters fail to profit on the digestate.

 Instead of making money off the residual organic materials the microorganisms couldn’t process, companies pay $40-$70 per ton to dump them in the nearest landfill.
 Digestate dryers enable businesses to transform digested material into safe, reusable material.

 A digestate dryer is a post-production tool that removes water from digestate.
 Dehydrated solids make their way through the dryer's intake and come in contact with heated air.
 The system moves the solids into a storage area and recycles the hot air.

 To produce a saleable product, there are a few hurdles to overcome.
 With proper drying, businesses can reduce the moisture content from 35% to 10% by weight.
 Getting rid of water content makes sense since it adds no value to the product.
 With a high enough drying temperature, this process can create Class A fertilizer, which the Department of Agriculture approves for use on farms.
 It’s also sold to homeowners to fertilize their vegetable gardens.

 You may need to install add-on controls for volatile organic compounds and particulates.
 It depends on the location of the processing plant and different aspects of the waste stream.
 Add-on controls are less of a concern in rural areas, but there are usually permitting considerations.

 The advantages of drying digestate include the following:

 - Reduce volume of digestate

 - Eliminate harmful bacteria